Infosecdecompress/Security_Interview_Questions/Categories/BasicEncryptionAndAuthentication.md

 ### How do cookies work?

 Data stored by the browser and sent to the server with every request.
+Client side.

 ### How do sessions work?